Aircraft noise linked to higher risk of heart disease and stroke

-LONDON, Oct 9 (Reuters) - Exposure to high levels of aircraft noise near busy international airports has been linked to a higher risk of heart disease and strokes in two separate studies from Britain and the United States.

-Researchers in London studied data on noise and hospital admissions around London Heathrow airport while a separate team analysed data for more than 6 million Americans living near 89 U.S. airports in 2009.
+Researchers in London studied noise and hospital admissions around London Heathrow airport, while a separate team analyzed data on 6 million Americans living near 89 U.S. airports.

 Both studies, published in the British Medical Journal (BMJ)on Wednesday, found that people living with the highest levels of aircraft noise had increased risks of stroke, coronary heart disease and other cardiovascular diseases.